priyanshichauhan06/Calculator/README.md

 # Calculator
+This is my Repository for Project Calculator.
-This is a Simple Calculator that I have created by using HTML,CSS and JavaScript.
+In this prioject I have made a Simple Calculator by using HTML,CSS and JavaScript.